NickDerry2023/Merx/readme.md

 ## :page_facing_up: **License**

-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.
+This project is licensed under the COMMON DEVELOPMENT AND DISTRIBUTION License – see the [LICENSE](LICENSE) file for details.